 Russian Sanctions.
-Since February 2022, the EU has imposed sanctions on the Russian Federation in response to the crisis in Ukraine.
-Given the evolving situation, we are closely monitoring developments and the sanctions imposed, to ensure our European entities remain in compliance with any sanctions measures imposed.
+Since February 2022, the EU has imposed significant sanctions on the Russian Federation in response to its invasion of Ukraine.
+These sanctions are similar to those imposed by the U.K. and U.S. Given the evolving situation, we are closely monitoring developments and the sanctions imposed, to ensure our European entities remain in compliance with any sanctions measures imposed.